 Sean is a co-founder of Data for Progress.
 He has spent half a decade bringing cutting edge data analysis to progressive advocacy and his work has been cited by politicians at the national, state and local level.
 His writing has been featured in The New York Times, The Atlantic, The Nation, Vox and The Washington Post.
 His research interests include race, inequality, voting and money in politics.
 Sean uses R and Stata for analysis.

 Colin is a co-founder of Data for Progress.
 He holds a Ph.D. from Columbia University where he studied computational solid mechanics.
 His research interests include public opinion polling, geographic factors in politics, and local organizing.
 Colin uses Python for analysis.

 Jon is a co-founder of Data for Progress and a Ph.D. student at the Ohio State University.
-His work has appeared in Science and The Washington Post.
-His research interests include voting behavior and justifications in democratic deliberation.
+His work has appeared in Science, Perspectives on Politics, Electoral Studies, The Oxford Research Encyclopedia of Politics, and The Washington Post.
+His research interests include public opinion, public deliberation, and text analysis.
 Jon uses R for analysis.

 Jason Ganz (@jasnonaz)

 Jason is a senior adviser to Data for Progress.
 He is a senior data analyst at a tech startup who likes to use his spare time crunching numbers for progressive causes.
 His mission is making clean, accurate and accessible data on progressive issues available to everyone.
 Jason uses Python and SQL for analysis.